dimitri/pgloader/pgloader.1.md

     Converts a unix timestamp (number of seconds elapsed since beginning of 1970) into a proper PostgreSQL timestamp format.

+  - *varbinary-to-string*

+    Converts binary encoded string (such as a MySQL `varbinary` entry) to a decoded text, using the table's encoding that may be overloaded with the *DECODING TABLE NAMES MATCHING* clause.

 ## LOAD MESSAGES

 This command is still experimental and allows receiving messages via